vimotest/viewmodel-classification/step2_search_process/README.md

-# ViewModel Classification

-This repository contains an automatism to simplity the initial classification of the ViewModel related google search results.
+# Step 2: Search Process

+The second step of the MLR is about the search process.
+It has two main parts:
+* Grabbing Google Entries (Websites)
+* Grabbing Scholar Entries

 ## Grabbing Google Results (manually)